JerryEchimau/alx-system_engineering-devops/0x07-networking_basics/README.md

 Here are the tasks we did in this project:
 ## Tasks
 ### 0. OSI model
-- 0-OSI_model: a file answering the questions that follow:<br>
+[0-OSI_model](https://github.com/JerryEchimau/alx-system_engineering-devops/blob/master/0x07-networking_basics/0-OSI_model): a file answering the following questions:<br>
 1. What is the OSI model?
 	1. Set of specifications that network hardware manufacturers must respect
 	2. The OSI model is a conceptual model that characterizes the communication functions of a telecommunication system without regard to their underlying internal structure and technology